andrewwang247/utility-library/README.md

 # Utility Template Library

 A templated C++17 utility library emulating Python/Bash functionality.
-To get started, simply include any combination of the 4 headers: `containment.h`, `io.h`, `range.h`, and `zip.h`.
+To get started, simply include any combination of the 5 headers: `containment.h`, `enumerate.h` `io.h`, `range.h`, and `zip.h`.
 We showcase elegant examples of each utility in `demo.cpp`.

 ## Containment